Roblox/creator-docs/content/en-us/art/marketplace/publishing-to-marketplace.md

 If you are selling a Limited item, you can enable **Limit Copies Per User** to set the number of times a user can purchase this asset.
 This only affects the purchases from the original listing and users can still purchase additional copies of the same Limited asset from resellers.
 You can't change this setting after publishing.

 Copy limits are based on ownership.
 If a user owns the maximum limit of copies in their inventory, they can no longer purchase the asset from the original listing.
-If the user no longer own the maximum number of copies, they can purchase the copies from the original listing.
+If the user no longer owns the maximum number of copies, they can purchase the copies from the original listing.

 Limited assets on the Marketplace before the release of this setting don't include a copy limit.